GovAlta/adsp-monorepo/docs/tutorials/pdf/building-a-template.md

 ![](/adsp-monorepo/assets/pdf/history.png)

+The #each iterator operates on JSON arrays, allowing you to easily collect and process lists of data.

 #### Avoiding Page Breaks

 One of the goals for the IRC template was to avoid page breaks over the history blocks.
 That is, if a block can fit on one page, make it do so.
-Pagination is controlled by Puppeteer, and it pays attention to [CSS @media directives](https://www.smashingmagazine.com/2018/05/print-stylesheets-in-2018/).
+Pagination is controlled by Puppeteer, and it pays attention to CSS @[media directives](https://www.smashingmagazine.com/2018/05/print-stylesheets-in-2018/).

 ```css
 @media print {